Starting on a biologic (original-brand or biosimilar)

 Key considerations for patients starting on a biologic (original-brand or biosimilar) therapy

-Biologic therapies are an important treatment option for patients with many disabling and life-threatening diseases such as inflammatory arthritis, certain types of cancer, diabetes, inflammatory bowel disease and Crohn’s and colitis.
+Biologic therapies are an important treatment option for patients with many disabling and life-threatening diseases such as inflammatory arthritis, certain types of cancer, diabetes, inflammatory bowel disease, Crohn’s and colitis and psoriasis.

 When a patient and their healthcare specialist discuss whether to start on a biologic therapy, the patient should be able to assess treatment (or no treatment) risk against benefit and have tools to enable them to discuss the pros and cons of the treatment with their healthcare team.